 I also liked this spreadsheet on spreadsheetsolving.com (interesting site, BTW, and worth further review for those of us who like spreadsheets!).
 The poster did a nice job of talking through the logic behind the calculations: https://spreadsheetsolving.com/healthcare-plan/

-To use either of the spreadsheets below, log in to your Google account while you are accessing the spreadsheet, then you will be able to select “make a copy” and modify it however you want in your Google Drive:
+To use any of the spreadsheet versions below, log in to your Google account while you are accessing the spreadsheet, then you will be able to select “make a copy” and modify it however you want in your Google Drive.